gayanvoice/most-active-github-users-nodejs/CONTRIBUTING.md

 in the directory.

 #### Server
 The root directory of the repository contains several folders and files.
+The server is a Node.js app.
+To start the server `node server.js`.
 <pre>
 githubstats/
 ├── client/